TryGhost/Ghost/README.md

 ## Getting Started

-There are two main ways to get started with Ghost:
+There are **two** ways to get started with Ghost:

-1. Working from a Release - these are pre-built zip packages found on ghost.org.
+1. **Install from a Release** - these are pre-built zip packages found on [Ghost.org](http://ghost.org/download) which have no dependencies other than node & npm.
 Installation instructions are below.
-2. Working from the GitHub repo - instructions can be found in [CONTRIBUTING.md](https://github.com/TryGhost/Ghost/blob/master/CONTRIBUTING.md)
+2. **Cloning from the GitHub repo** - requires you to build assets yourself.
+Instructions can be found in [CONTRIBUTING.md](https://github.com/TryGhost/Ghost/blob/master/CONTRIBUTING.md)

 ### Installing from a Release